MERGE-RNA: a physics-based model to predict RNA secondary structure ensembles with chemical probing: Results

 \subsection{Transferability and accuracy of the physical model}

 We extracted physical parameters from our unified physics-based framework after training on a set of well-characterized RNA structures previously studied using DMS chemical probing \citep{bohnNanoDMSMaPAllowsIsoformspecific2023}.
 This set spans a range of structural complexity, comprising five distinct systems: (i) bacterial RNase P (type A), (ii) hc16 ligase, (iii) \textit{Tetrahymena} ribozyme, (iv) \textit{V. cholerae} glycine riboswitch, and (v) HCV IRES.
 These sequences range from approximately 100 to 400 nucleotides in length.
+Because all systems were probed under consistent conditions, with multiple DMS concentrations and independent replicates, this dataset is well suited for testing whether the physical parameters of the model transfer across sequences rather than being overfitted to any single system.
 Reference structures for hc16 ligase, \textit{Tetrahymena} ribozyme, and \textit{V. cholerae} glycine riboswitch were obtained from cryo-EM-guided structure determination \citep{kappelAcceleratedCryoEMguidedDetermination2020}, and secondary structure was annotated from the 3D structure with Barnaba \citep{bottaroBarnabaSoftwareAnalysis2019}.
 HCV IRES reference structure was manually transcribed from Extended Data Fig. 6 of Ref.~ \citep{bohnNanoDMSMaPAllowsIsoformspecific2023}.
 For bacterial RNase P (type A), although a crystal structure exists \citep{torres-lariosCrystalStructureRNA2005}, sequence differences between the crystallized construct and the chemically probed sequence preclude its use as a reference.
-These reference structures are expected to be more accurate with respect to the predictions done using a simple thermodynamic model.
-However, since they represent single structures, they do not report on conformational heterogeneity.
+These references are expected to be more accurate than predictions from a simple thermodynamic model, but since they represent single conformations, they cannot by themselves report on conformational heterogeneity.